 Or you find something wrong with your health and immediately go to worst case scenario.
 In your head, you’re dying so you start putting your affairs in order and spend the next few days, weeks, months feeling down!
-When in reality, you’re fine and in 6 months you realize that and then you feel worse for worrying about it all for nothing?! <— yep, I’ve been there (eye roll).
+You think about all of the things you should have done and how you should have enjoyed your life and been happy instead of worried and anxious all of the time.
+When in reality, you’re fine and in a few weeks or months you realize that and then you feel worse for worrying about it all for nothing?! <— yep, I’ve been there (eye roll).

 Worrying Too Much?

 Worry is one of the most common symptoms of anxiety.
 According to pubmed, if you’re worrying most day of the week for at least 6 months, than you might be suffering from anxiety disorder.

 Do you worry a lot?
 Or maybe you take little things and start thinking about the worst case scenario?
 It’s normal to worry about the big things, but according to pubmed, people with anxiety disorder worry about the little, every day things.

 When you’re emotionally and mentally exhausted, your body is on overdrive!
 You might experience sweaty palms, a racing heart, dry mouth and extreme discomfort.
 This can all lead to agitation.
 You might also experience mood swings.

 This is another way you might be mistaken labeled as a mean girl if you’re agitated and lash out at someone because your feel so overwhelmed.

 How To Calm Your Anxiety

 Self care and mental health are absolutely connected.
 Here’s what does help me and hopefully you too!